9 Best Shampoos for Keratin Treated Hair (Sulfate Free & Salt Free)

 We’ve had a lot of positive feedback via our blog from happy customers who thanked us for recommending this product.
 You can see it for yourself on Amazon.
 Search the reviews for “keratin” on the product link below and read the comments.

-When I bought this set first time, I immediately fell in love with the quality, the yummy fruity floral scent, how my hair felt after using it, and most importantly, the longevity it gave to my blowouts.
-To date, I still use this complete set every time I get a Brazilian keratin treatment done.
+When I bought this set the first time, I immediately fell in love with the quality, the fresh macadamia scent, how my hair felt after using it, and most importantly, the longevity it gave to my blowouts.
+I still use this complete set every time I get a Brazilian keratin treatment done.

-It is my tried and trusted shampoo that never disappoints, and I know exactly what to expect from it.
+My tried and trusted shampoo never disappoints, and I know exactly what to expect from it.
 Plus, it comes with a conditioner and a lush hair mask too.
 It’s excellent value for money as you won’t have to buy them separately.

 Here are the reasons why the Arvazallia shampoo is excellent for keratin-treated hair.

-Formulated as an advanced hair repair system, the shampoo, conditioner, and mask are designed to revitalize stressed-out hair after chemical treatments.
+Formulated as an advanced hair repair system, the shampoo, conditioner, and mask are designed to boost hydration and revitalize stressed-out hair after chemical treatments.
 With antioxidant-rich argan oil and nutrients-rich macadamia oil, this system fortifies the hair from root to tip to accelerate recovery after keratin, color, and even bleaching treatments.

 What’s particularly impressive about this shampoo is that it lathers so well despite having no sulfates and salts.
 It deep cleanses so well that you won’t need to wash your hair frequently.
 Once a week is enough.

-Reviewers rave about the Luxeorganix shampoo’s ability to preserve their keratin for up to 4 months while keeping their hair frizz-free and smooth.
+Reviewers rave about the Luxeorganix shampoo’s ability to preserve their keratin while keeping their hair frizz-free and smooth.

 Formulated for all hair types and textures, this shampoo is enriched with Moroccan argan oil, vitamins, fatty acids, and omegas that work together to protect the hair’s lipid layer, boosting natural moisture.